Bemesko/buber-breakfast/README.md

 # Buber Breakfast

 This is me learning how to build a Web API in .NET.
+Also it's a part of my current initiative to deepen my understanding of .NET and be able to create my own applications from scratch with a decent architecture.

+Buber Breakfast is a backend API that allows CRUD operations for breakfast ideas.
+It stores these breakfasts in-memory, because I didn't bother implementing the database on my own.

+What I learned during this project can be found in the [tutorial notes](#tutorial-notes).

+The project is based on this repository: https://github.com/amantinband/buber-breakfast

 ---